merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

   |       |       |       |
 K00133  K00133  K00133  K00133
 ```
 The third step is another compound step, but this time we can get 3 atomic steps out of it.
-That means that our 4 possible paths so far each get 3 alternatives, bringing our total alternative path count up to 12:
+That means that our 4 possible paths so far each gets 3 alternatives, bringing our total alternative path count up to 12:
 ```
        K00928                K12524                K12525                K12526
          |                     |                     |                     |